anchore/s3c-workshops/README.md

 # Software Security in the Real World

-This tutorial steps you through deploying Anchore Enterprise (version 5.6.2) and a series of labs showcasing how you can use Anchore Enterprise to improve security across your software supply chain.
+This repo offers step-by-step guidance that take you from deploying Anchore Enterprise (version 5.6.2) to a series of specific labs, showcasing how you can utilize Anchore Enterprise to improve security across your software supply chain.

-> _The deployment in this tutorial is not production ready, and will receive limited support from Anchore, but don't let that stop you from learning!_

 ## Target Audience

-This repo and labs are for anyone who wants to understand how to improve security across their SDLC and software estate.
+Anyone who wants to understand how they can improve security across their SDLC using Anchore Enterprise.
-We help you set up and deploy Anchore Enterprise to an environment of choice, from Docker Compose to Kubernetes.
+This repository will get you a running Anchore Enterprise deployment in either a Docker Compose to Kubernetes.
-Once you have a running deployment, we provide you with some repeatable examples (with only basic knowledge of containers and software required) across a series of themed labs.
+After you have a successful deployment, just pick an interesting lab, and we take you through a guided tour with step-by-step instructions.

 ## Use cases